1omega/Cisco-CyberOps-Professional-350-201-CBRCOR/README.md

 -No Books, No Exams , No Reference, Only Exam Blue Prints For Now, Just How We Like It

--[Cisco Cyber Ops Study Group](https://www.facebook.com/groups/414895922232717/) global collaboration study effort for the CBRCOR Exam
+-[Cisco Cyber Ops Study Group](https://www.facebook.com/groups/414895922232717/) global collaboration effort for the CBRCOR Exam

 -Feel free to contribute by providing resources which you feel best match the exam objectives - MERGE REQUEST